jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 in an Age of Crisis.
 The CC-licensed book was available in print form for purchase or online for free.
-To this day, the book—along with their CC-licensed guide Policies for Shareable Cities — are two of the biggest generators of traffic on their website.
+To this day, the book—along with their CC-licensed guide Policies for Shareable Cities— are two of the biggest generators of traffic on their website.
 In 2016, Shareable self-published a book of